-- Minimum of two years of experience in program administration, financial management, community organizing or grassroots advocacy.
+- Minimum of 2 years experience in program administration, financial management, community organizing or grassroots advocacy

-- Highly proficient with Internet and Windows-based technology (Word, Excel, PowerPoint, Outlook).
+- Highly proficient with Internet and Windows-based technology (Word, Excel, PowerPoint, and Outlook)

-- Demonstrated problem-solving skills, and willingness to ask questions and seek assistance.
+- Demonstrated problem-solving skills and a willingness to ask questions and seek assistance

-- Excellent interpersonal skills and working style that supports positive partnerships and collegial relationships.
+- Excellent interpersonal skills that support positive partnerships and collegial relationships

 Institutional and Values Alignment

-- Commitment to the Foundation’s mission and vision and to working with diverse communities toward women’s safety, health and economic justice
+- Commitment to the Foundation’s mission and vision and to working with diverse communities toward racial justice and gender equity.

 - Demonstrated commitment to, and accountability around actively living the Foundation’s values of integrity, trust and respect, interconnectedness, and social justice – throughout internal and external communications and relationships, work, and decision-making